 Causes of Truck Accidents in Pennsylvania

-Due to the sheer size and weight of commercial trucks, accidents involving these vehicles often lead to serious injuries or fatalities.
+Due to commercial trucks’ sheer size and weight, accidents involving these vehicles often lead to serious injuries or fatalities.
 The disparity in size between a commercial truck and a passenger vehicle means that even low-speed collisions can result in significant harm.
 Victims may suffer from a wide range of injuries, including, but not limited to, traumatic brain injuries, spinal cord injuries, broken bones, and internal bleeding.
 The recovery process can be long and challenging, sometimes requiring extensive medical treatment and rehabilitation.
 If you or a loved one has been injured or killed in a Pennsylvania truck accident, contact the truck accident attorneys at PhillyLaw for a free consultation.

 Many Truck Accidents are Due to Driver Fatigue

-One of the most common causes of truck accidents in Pennsylvania is driver fatigue.
+One of Pennsylvania’s most common causes of truck accidents is driver fatigue.
 Due to long hours on the road and the pressure to meet tight delivery schedules, truck drivers often push themselves beyond safe limits, leading to decreased reaction times and impaired judgment.

 Poor Vehicle Maintenance By Trucking Companies